Tornado outbreak of April 25–28, 2024: Marietta–Dickson–Baum, Oklahoma

 EF3 damage to a Dollar Tree Distribution Center along the west side of I-35 west of Marietta, Oklahoma.

-This large, violent tornado developed southwest of Marietta in Love County along Red Oaks Road damaging trees and the roof of a home at EF0 strength.
+This large, violent tornado developed southwest of Marietta in Love County along Red Oaks Road, damaging trees and the roof of a home at EF0 strength.
 The tornado quickly intensified as it moved north-northeastward, snapping a power pole along Peanut Road at EF1 intensity before moving over Indian Trails Road at EF2 strength, where a home was unroofed, and trees were heavily damaged.
 Some other homes suffered minor to moderate roof damage as well.
 The tornado then intensified to EF3 intensity, inflicting heavy damage to a Dollar Tree Distribution Center facility.
 The facility was not reopened after the tornado ripped apart a large portion of the center of the structure, destroying the inventory stored there.
 The tornado then crossed over I-35, overturning a semi-truck on the freeway, and stubbing a tree.
 The driver of the truck was injured, while the passenger was killed.
 A gas station canopy at a truck stop was also damaged, and two tractor-trailers were tossed and stacked on top of each other.
 The tornado then became violent as it crossed over SH-32 and moved into the northwestern part of Marietta at low-end EF4 intensity.
-A Dollar General store and the next door Homeland grocery store were both destroyed with much of their large exterior walls knocked down, large portions of their roofs removed, and their inventories destroyed.
-Other structures, including outbuildings and a nursing home, were heavily damaged and trees were snapped.
-A large piece of debris from the area landed on I-35 after the tornado passed, narrowly missing a storm chaser on the interstate and a billboard was blown out.
+A Homeland grocery store was destroyed, with much of its large exterior walls knocked down, large portions of its roofs removed, and its inventory destroyed.
+The next-door Dollar General was also destroyed at mid-range EF3 intensity, and other structures, including outbuildings and a nursing home, were heavily damaged, and trees were snapped.
+A large piece of debris from the area landed on I-35 after the tornado passed, narrowly missing a storm chaser on the interstate, and a billboard was blown out.
 Continuing north-northeastward, the tornado snapped trees at high-end EF2 intensity before exiting Marietta.
-The tornado then turned almost due north causing mainly EF1 damage to trees and power poles as it crossed US 77, although one home suffered EF2 roof damage.
+The tornado then turned almost due north, causing mainly EF1 damage to trees and power poles as it crossed US 77, although one home suffered EF2 roof damage.